New TopResume Survey: Thank-You Notes Impact Interviewers’ Decisions

 Below are results from TopResume’s recent Thanksgiving survey of interviewers:

-"After interviewing a candidate, does receiving a thank-you email/note impact your decision-making process?", a large majority (68%) of those who have conducted interviews responded, "Yes, it matters."
+When asked, "After interviewing a candidate, does receiving a thank-you email/note impact your decision-making process?", a large majority (68%) of those who have conducted interviews responded, "Yes, it matters."

 Nearly one in five interviewers (16%) have completely dismissed a candidate because they didn’t receive a thank-you email or note after an interview.

 Nearly one-third of all professionals surveyed (31%) do not send a thank-you email or note after every interview.

 7% of job seekers never send thank-you notes after an interview.

 To learn how to ace that next interview — including how and when to send a post-interview thank you that’s sure to move your candidacy forward — join TopResume for their hour-long #OfficeHours Facebook Live Chat on November 16, 2017, at 1pm EST. On an ongoing basis, TopResume’s data science team compiles nationwide data from their customers to better understand current behavioral trends in the job market.
 Visit TopResume’s blog to find out what their next area of research will be.